for fname in os.listdir(os.getcwd()):

 print text.count(‘hi mom’)

-Mid-production Hawker Hurricane, Mk I, with Rotol constant-speed prop and a Spitfire spinner (the dedicated Hurricane spinner arrived in late 1940).
+Mid-production Hawker Hurricane, Mk I, with de Havilland 2-position propeller.
 This is what one would look like if it was painted all together, and they stopped before applying the national and service markings.
 Just “B” pattern camouflage on top, Dark Green and Dark Earth.
 Starboard side white, port side black, underneath, meeting at the centerline.
 Nothing of the original “Aluminum” finish remains outside, but the wheel wells and inside of the undercarriage doors might well be “Aluminum”, still.
+Black spinner.

 The “A” and “B” camouflage patterns were mirror images, so this starboard, “B” scheme, is the same as a port-side “A” scheme, except reversed left to right